LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### First Use of Actions Tab

-Near the top middle of your `LoopWorkspace` <span class="notranslate">fork</span>, there is an <code>Actions</code> tab.
-If you have never used <code>Actions</code> on this repository before, this section provides detailed direction to enable the use of <code>Actions</code>.
+Near the top middle of your `LoopWorkspace` <span class="notranslate">fork</span> is an <code>Actions</code> tab.
+This section provides detailed directions to enable <code>Actions</code>.

 Click on the `Actions` tab of your `LoopWorkspace` repository.

-* The first time you click on `Actions` with this repository you'll be informed that `Workflows aren't being run on this forked repository` as shown in the graphic below
+* Your first time, a message appears saying `Workflows aren't being run on this forked repository` as shown in the graphic below
 * Tap on the green button that says: `I understand my workflows, go ahead and enable them`

     ![workflows disabled screen](img/gh-workflows-disabled.png){width="700"}
     {align="center"}

-The `workflows` are now displayed: look at the list on the left side as shown in the graphic below.
-(You can dismiss the `Actions Enabled` message using the `X` near the upper right side if it appears).
+The `workflows` are now displayed on the left side as shown in the graphic below.
+(Dismiss the `Actions Enabled` message using the `X` near the upper right side if it appears).

 ![workflows displayed](img/gh-workflows-enabled.png){width="700"}
 {align="center"}